Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/client-authentication/_mtls.md

 ## Demo
 ### Prerequisites

-Follow these prerequisities to set up a demo Keycloak app and a Kong service and route for testing mTLS client auth.
+Follow these prerequisites to set up a demo Keycloak app and a Kong service and route for testing mTLS client auth.

 {% include_cached /md/plugins-hub/oidc-prereqs.md %}